blockadesystems/cafoundry/README.md

     CREATE USER cafoundry_user WITH PASSWORD 'your_secure_password';
     GRANT ALL PRIVILEGES ON DATABASE cafoundry TO cafoundry_user;
     ```
-3. CA Foundry will attempt to create the necessary tables (`acme_accounts`, `acme_orders`, `certificates_data`, etc.) automatically when it first starts using the credentials provided via environment variables.
+3. CA Foundry will attempt to create/update the necessary tables (`api_keys`, `policy_allowed_domains`, `policy_allowed_suffixes`, `acme_accounts`, etc.) automatically when it first starts using the credentials provided via environment variables.
+    * **Note:** If upgrading from a previous version, you may need to manually `DROP TABLE IF EXISTS api_keys;` before running the new version for the first time to ensure the correct schema for hashed keys is created.

 ### Configuration